colin-heffernan/colin-heffernan/README.md

 # About Me

 Hi!
 I'm Colin.
 I like coding.
 I'm particularly interested in the following languages:
+- Nix
+- Svelte
+- Rust
 - Haskell
-- TypeScript
-- Nix

 # Projects

-I work on lots of personal projects right now, though I take interest in some bigger projects too, such as Nixpkgs/NixOS and Neovim.
+I work on lots of personal projects right now, though I take interest in some bigger projects too, such as Nixpkgs/NixOS and Helix.
-I'm currently working on a fetch program written in Haskell!
+I'm currently working on a chat platform built with SvelteKit and Supabase!